plone/documentation/manage/installing/installation_windows10_wsl.rst

     cd /mnt/c/Plone-Projects/collective.example

-Then, several featuers can be added.
+Then, several featueres may be added.
 For example:

 .. code-block :: console